tleppertbio/UCSC/README.md

 When column 5 is only "<NON_REF>", there are never multiple choice alternate alleles
 Check reference allele passes the DP and GQ user defined criteria, if not print 'n'

-Check to see if the reference allele is only one base, if it is print as 'missing' or 'n'
+Check to see if the reference allele more than one base, if so skip output for this position in the maple file
 Multiple base reference usually indicates a deletion event- note the exception is not addressed here.
 The exception: If the reference allele is n bases long and the best alternate allele is the same length,
 this would not be an insertion event, but the maple cannot have a multi base string (Angie? is this true?)